UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-7.md

 ```

 ### What is missing?
-So far, we've focused mainly on _expected behaviour_ whereby the network is fully connected and the data is rapidly returned and perfectly formed.
+So far, we've focused mainly on _expected behavior_ whereby the network is fully connected and the data is rapidly returned and perfectly formed.
 What we have not (yet) fully considered are the following:

 - The network is unreachable
 - The access key has changed